suspiciously36/SETA-demo/README.md

         "+ New Team" button for creating teams (visible to managers/root).

+        See "Team Assets" by clicking on each team card (available for manager of the team only).

     Modals for Create/Edit Operations:

         User-friendly modals for creating and editing users and teams.

         Team creation/editing modals feature user selection with search functionality to add members and managers.

+    My Folders:

+        Contains self-created folders (Fast create "+" button on the sidebar, options for showing numbered items on the sidebar).

+        Editable Folder Name && Description (editable for owner or users with shared "write" access level).

+        Create notes inside the folder by clicking on button on the sidebar or "+ New Note" in the folder page (editable for owner or users with shared "write" access level).

+        Share folder feature (Choose people to share to with access level of "write" or "read").

+    Modal for Folder sharing feature:

+        Choose people to share with, choose access level (read/write).

+        Currently share with users list with Revoke button to revoke folders accessibility.

+    Shared Folders:

+        Contains folders that are shared by other users.

+        Accessibility is depended on access level that the others give you when they share.

+    Notes (inside Folders):

+        Are shared implicitly when sharing folders that contain its notes (Accessibility is depended on folders access level).

+        Title/Body is editable (live content update).

+        Tags are add-able.

+    Team/User Assets:

+        Pagination: The assets table supports pagination to efficiently handle large numbers of folders/notes displayed.

     Notifications: